kinbiko/rogerr/DESIGN.md

 - Use `runtime.Callers()` to capture program counters starting from the caller of `Wrap`
 - Use `runtime.CallersFrames()` to convert PCs to frame information
 - Filter out rogerr internal frames by checking package paths
-- Skip capture entirely when `skipStacktrace` is true for performance
+- Skip capture entirely when `stacktrace` is false for performance

 #### 2. Application vs Dependency Detection